 Do GAA Pitch Dimensions Change?

-No, but the pitches can vary at each GAA club.
+No, the rules around pitch dimensions have not changed for some time.
+However, given how many GAA clubs are in Ireland, there are variations between each club.
 Some counties will have pitches that are shorter than average, and others will try to make use of the full 90 meters allowed.
 Typically, the average GAA pitch dimension is 137 meters long and 83 meters wide.
 There are multiple pitches in Ireland with bigger dimensions than that, one of them being Croke Park.

 Many passionate fans have argued that Croke Park’s pitch is too big.
 The most important venue in Gaelic sport has a larger-than-average-sized pitch, measuring approximately 145×88 meters.
 That has led to many fan theories that players struggle to adapt to a pitch of this size as it promotes more space to attack.
 However, people often forget that it’s the same advantage for both sides.
 Some just handle the occasion better.